This post contains affiliate links.

 Depending how it’s labeled, the WAN (or internet) port can be confusing.

-To put it simply, if your router isn’t connected to a modem through its WAN port, you won’t have internet.
+To put it simply, if your router isn’t connected to a modem through its WAN port, it won’t have internet.

-In this post I will perform a deep dive into the WAN port on your router and explain how it’s used.
+In this post I’ll perform a deep dive into the WAN port on your router and explain how it’s used.
 I will also be answering a few commonly asked questions about the WAN port.

 Most of the confusion with the WAN port comes from the fact that people don’t know what WAN means.